AnyChart/docs.anychart.com/Basic_Charts/Stacked/Percent/Column_Chart.md

 ## Overview

-A percent Stacked Column Chart (also known as a 100% Stacked Column Chart) is a multi-series Column Chart that displays the trend of the percentage each value contributes over time or categories.
+A percent Stacked Column Chart (otherwise known as a 100% Stacked Column Chart) is a multi-series Column Chart that displays the trend of the percentage each value contributes over time or categories.

 The concept of stacking in AnyChart is explained in this article: [Stacked Charts (Overview)](../Overview).